sstiller/pic2lines/README.md

 ## Purpose
 For me, this project is one of my playgrounds to test some C++ concepts and libraries, I never tried.
+For this reason, the code may be pretty ugly.

 Also, I want to play with my cheap chinese laser plotter a bit